xiaohuajiao/binary_ninja_mcp/README.md

 # Binary Ninja MCP

-This repository contains a Binary Ninja plugin, MCP server, and bridge that enables seamless integration of Binary Ninja's capabilities with LLM assistance.
-While primarily tested as a Claude Desktop integration, the bridge can be used with other interfaces.
+This repository contains two separate components:
+1. A Binary Ninja plugin that provides an MCP server with HTTP endpoints for binary analysis
+2. A Claude Desktop bridge that enables seamless integration between Binary Ninja and Claude

+## Components

+### Binary Ninja Plugin
+The plugin component provides an MCP server that exposes Binary Ninja's capabilities through HTTP endpoints.
+This can be used with any client that implements the MCP protocol.

+### Claude Desktop Bridge
+A separate bridge component that connects Claude Desktop to the Binary Ninja MCP server.
+While this is the primary integration path, the MCP server can be used with other clients.

 ## Features